Applicants may be asked to provide up to four complimentary tickets for NEA staff visits.

 - Respond to inquiries and correspondence promptly.

 - Provide clear and accurate information about our policies and procedures.

 - Provide timely information about funding opportunities and make guidelines available promptly.

 - Promptly acknowledge the receipt of your application.

 - Ensure that all eligible applications are reviewed thoughtfully and fairly.

 We welcome your comments on how we are meeting these standards.
 Please email: email@example.com, attention: Standards for Service.
 For questions about these guidelines or your application, see "Agency Contacts."
 In addition, applicants will receive an invitation to participate in a voluntary survey to provide feedback on the grant application guidelines on our website and any experiences consulting with our staff.

-The public reporting burden for this collection of information is estimated at an average of 8.5 hours per response for Challenge America Fast-Track.
+The public reporting burden for this collection of information is estimated at an average of 29.5 hours per response for Art Works and 8.5 hours per response for Challenge America Fast-Track.
 This includes the time for reviewing instructions, searching existing data sources, gathering and maintaining the data needed, and completing and reviewing the collection of information.
 The Arts Endowment welcomes any suggestions that you might have on improving the guidelines and making them as easy to use as possible.
-Send comments regarding this burden estimate or any other aspect of this collection of information, including suggestions for reducing this burden, to: email@example.com, attention: Reporting Burden.
+Send comments regarding this burden estimate or any other aspect of this collection of information, including suggestions for reducing this burden, to: firstname.lastname@example.org, attention: Reporting Burden.
 Note: Applicants are not required to respond to the collection of information unless it displays a currently valid U.S. Office of Management and Budget (OMB) control number.